rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

-(4) Because the previous sibling of the first node could potentially be an ancestor of the sectioning node, there would have to be a clear reason as to why that ancestor is not supposed to be the actual sectioning node.
+(4) Because the previous sibling of the first node could potentially be an ancestor of the sectioning node, there would have to be a clear reason as to why that ancestor is not the actual sectioning node.

-Consequently, a certain amount of "symmetry" always needs to be taken into account when defining sectioning nodes.
+Consequently, a certain amount of "symmetry" needs to be taken into account when defining sectioning nodes.
 After all, it does not make much sense to define an additional type of sectioning nodes, if it would only be slightly different to an existing one.

 (5) It does matter, where the sectioning node and the section's first node is located.
-Both can be seen to define the "location" of a section, and, as such the relationship with other sections.
+Both can be seen to define the "location" of a section, and as such the relationship with other sections.
 Consequently, the corresponding statements can be understood to be in conflict with each other, if both nodes have different parent nodes.

 Note that this can also be understood to indicate that all sections must be strongly connected.
-That is, a section must not be allowed to have any gaps at all, not even in between a section's sectioning node and its first node.
+That is, a section must not have any gaps at all, not even in between a section's sectioning node and the section's first content node.

 (6) Such a definition would disallow consistent transformations.
 In general, type-2 patterns can be transformed into type-1 patterns by grouping the content